PowerShell/PowerShell/docs/building/macos.md

 You will want [Homebrew](http://brew.sh/), the missing package manager for macOS.
-Once installed, follow the same instructions to download and install a self-hosted copy of PowerShell on your macOS machine, and use `Start-PSBootstrap` to install the dependencies.
+Once installed, follow the same instructions to download and install a self-hosted copy of PowerShell on your macOS machine.
+From pwsh.exe, `Import-Module ./build.psm1` and use `Start-PSBootstrap`  to install the dependencies.

 The `Start-PSBootstrap` function does the following: